s-minoo/eswc-2025-poster-algebra-implementation/README.md

 This is a prototype implementation of an RML-compliant mapping engine based on the formal algebra from the research paper *An Algebraic Foundation for Knowledge Graph Construction* [^paper_fnt].

+## Background
+Current declarative mapping languages lack the formal foundations for capturing the semantics of mapping heterogeneous data to knowledge graphs (i.e., RML for RDF graph mapping).
 The research paper aims to address the lack of formal semantics for declarative mapping languages by introducing formally defined algebra for capturing mapping semantics.